janlauber/one-click/README.md

 ### Blueprints

-Blueprints are an abstraction of a project.
+Blueprints are an abstraction of a deployment.
 They contain some predefined values and can be used to deploy a certain container with a single click.
 You can create your own blueprints and share them with others.

 Check out the [blueprints](./docs/blueprints/) folder for examples.